spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg/deploy-kubernetes-cluster-pcg.md

    :::info

-   To prevent conflicts with the recent Nutanix CAPI provider updates, you need to install this exact version of the Nutanix infrastructure.
+   To prevent conflicts with the recent Nutanix CAPI provider updates, you need to instantiate Cluster API with this exact version of the Nutanix infrastructure.

    :::